opencv/opencv/modules/core/doc/basic_structures.rst

 -----------------
 .. cpp:function:: int Mat::channels(void) const

-    Returns a matrix element depth.
+    Returns the number of matrix channels.

 The method returns the number of matrix channels.